OpenSwiftUIProject/OpenSwiftUI/Docs/Status.md

 # Status Description

+Unless specified:
+- when the implementation is audited for 2021 release the documentation is audited for 2023 release.
-Unless specified, the documentation is audited for 2023 release and the implementation is audited for iOS 15.5
+- when the implementation is audited for 2024 release the documentation is audited for 2024 release.

 ## Empty